 Elevated and Super-Elevated Temperature design and analysis of pressure vessels and process equipment – ensuring safety and structural integrity.

-Our expertise is in the design and analysis of equipment operating in elevated and super-elevated temperature service.
-We have helped to develop design criteria in national consensus Codes and Standards for elevated temperature equipment.
-The O’Donnell-Porowski solution for the response of structures subjected to cyclic thermal and pressure loads is used world-wide in the design of elevated temperature components.
-We perform:
+President, Bill O’Donnell, Sr. co-developed the ASME design criteria for elevated temperature equipment – the O’Donnell-Porowski solution for the response of structures subjected to cyclic thermal and pressure loads.
+This criteria is used world-wide in the design of elevated temperature components.

 - Weld stress relieving of assemblies and structures

 - FEA Analysis of Elevated Temperature Vessel

 - Thermal analysis of heat regenerators, combustion and blast furnace components

 - Failure analysis of tube-to-tubesheet welds in a Superheater

 Equipment operating at elevated temperatures requires a knowledge of creep, creep ratcheting and creep fatigue.
 Basic elevated temperature failure modes include ductile rupture from short-term loads, creep rupture from long-term loads, creep fatigue failure and buckling due to short-term loads.